 The voice parts of this imaginative

-The other dimension of this piece is the nice contrast Mr. Rousseau achieves
+The other dimension of this piece is the contrast Andrew Rousseau achieves

 It begins and ends with a very up-beat chorus, but two of the stanzas are marked

-Mysteriously and Freely which gives the director the freedom for
+Mysteriously and Freely, giving the conductor the freedom for

-composition by Andrew Rousseau paints a vivid picture of the “wee folk” who
+composition paints a vivid picture of the “wee folk” who

 northern lights or how thorns get into one’s bed at night.
 Also, the legend